SeyoungKimLab/DMGP/README.md

 - Translated mixed-effects Gaussian process (TMGP)
 - Mixed-effects Gaussian process (MGP)

-This work is introduced in the following paper (included in the repository):
+This work is introduced in the following paper (PDF included in the repository):
 > Jun Ho Yoon, Daniel P. Jeong, and Seyoung Kim.
 Doubly Mixed-Effects Gaussian Process Regression. *Proceedings of the 25th International Conference on Artificial Intelligence and Statistics (AISTATS)*, 2022.

 ## Setup